Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 1. Remove the Root Causes

-• Identify and treat infections: candida, parasites, SIBO
+• Treating infections: candida, parasites, SIBO

 2. Rebuild the Gut Lining

-• Incorporate prebiotics and probiotics
+• Supplement stack including prebiotics and probiotics

 3. Reinforce Long-Term Resilience